jesswinter94/pdsnd_github/README.md

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does In this project we use the raw data from 3 different csv's that contain data for 3 different cities.
+I then use a python script (biksehare.py) to run calculations on this data and display statistical results to the user.

 ### Files used
 Files used for this project: